WesWedding/sta-enhanced/README.md

 ![](docs\how-to-switch.gif)

 ## Requirements
-- Foundry v12 or later
+- Foundry v13 or later
-- Foundry v12 Client or Latest Chrome, Firefox, or Safari
+- Foundry v13 Client or Latest Chrome, Firefox, or Safari

+### Support for the Foundry v12 Version of Star Trek Adventures
+Foundry v12 and v13 both differ in some fundamentally incompatible ways, and this resulted in the STA system substantially changing as well.
+As a result, new STA Enhanced development will be focusing on the newer System implementation with STA Enhanced 2.0.

+Bug fixing and other issues related to verison 1.x will continue to be addressed until early 2026, after which you will be encouraged to migrate to a more recent version.

 ## New Features and Updates ##